ramdev604/pes_asic_class/README.md

+This Repository Guides you to complete the ASIC flow from scratch (Faculty: Mahesh Awati, Guide: Kunal Ghosh)

+## The Lab files are present under the respective day folders

-# Commands to download the files
+# Commands to install the necessary files

 ```
 sudo apt-get install vim -y #installs vim editor with "Yes" for all permissions that will be requested while doing the task
 sudo apt-get install autoconf -y #tool to generate configure script